This post may contain affiliate links, review our disclosure policy for details

 4. No pull ups

 I know you may be tempted to have your child use pull ups while night time potty training, but this is a big no no!
 They are going to confuse the pull ups for diapers and will actually pee on it.
 We want to avoid this!
-Instead have your child wear undies, because even if they have an accident, they will see how uncomfortable it is to have wet undies on.
-This is going to help them not pee on it!
+Instead have your child wear underwear, because even if they have an accident, they will see how uncomfortable it is to have wet undies on.
+This is going to help them not pee on it and eventually have more dry nights.

 5. Toilet training wet mat

-I love this idea of having a toilet training wet mat to help keep your child’s bed dry!
+I love this idea of having a toilet training wet mat to help keep your child’s bed dry! or simply place a mattress cover on top of your toddler’s bed.
 I actually used a wee wee pad for my twins, yup the one you use for your pet (no shame in my night time potty training game).
-You simply place it under your kids and if they had an accident the mattress and their blanket wouldn’t get wet.
+You simply place it under your kids and and on top of the bed sheets if they had an accident the mattress and their blanket wouldn’t get wet.
 It’s genius!
 I came across these washable waterproof bed pads which I thought was something you would love using too!

 6. Extra clothes